palewire/first-python-notebook/docs/index.rst

 For this class you will need to have git installed and working from your command prompt.

-If you need to install git, you can learned how by following one of these guides for `Windows <https://help.github.com/articles/set-up-git#platform-windows>`_, `Mac <https://help.github.com/articles/set-up-git#platform-mac>`_ and `Linux <https://help.github.com/articles/set-up-git#platform-linux>`_ computers.
+If you need to install git, you can learn how by following one of these guides for `Windows <https://help.github.com/articles/set-up-git#platform-windows>`_, `Mac <https://help.github.com/articles/set-up-git#platform-mac>`_ and `Linux <https://help.github.com/articles/set-up-git#platform-linux>`_ computers.
 Or you can try to download and install the program directly from its creators' `website <https://git-scm.com/>`_.